-Click on the StAnnesMoseley entry, and then click OK.
-(If you're using a Creative Sound Blaster PC sound interface, then instead click on the StAnnesMoseley-ForLocked48kHzDrivers entry and click OK.)
+Click on the StAnnesMoseley entry and then click OK.
 After a brief pause a screen entitled Rank Audio Memory Options should appear:

 The virtual organ should now load, which may take a few minutes, depending on the speed of your computer.
 The first time that each organ is loaded, analysis and processing of its sample data are performed, the results of which are saved to a special 'sample set data cache', so that each subsequent load is many times faster.
 (Note that subsequently changing per-rank options via Organ | Load organ, adjusting rank audio memory options will cause the sample set data cache to be regenerated automatically for the selected organ.)